13-DAY TRIP/10 DAYS OF CYCLING – from €1,735

 - Day 1: Arrive in Guarda and meet your fellow riders.
 Explore the old town, get the bikes ready and enjoy your first group meal.

 - Day 2: We head north through rugged countryside and small villages to Trancoso, a picturesque small walled town with a ruined castle.
-46km
+48km

 - Day 3: We do a loop through a remote rural area, visiting another castle and the shores of a lake before staying in a quiet rural hotel.
-58km
+51km

 - Day 4: Turning south-west, we continue through an area of woods, fields and small villages to reach Viseu, the provincial capital and a major crossroads since ancient times.
-58km
+62km

 - Day 5: Take a rest day to explore Viseu or enjoy a morning ride in the surrounding area.

-- Day 6: We leave town on the Ecopista do Dão cycle path and continue to a hotel on the banks of the Mondego river.
-70km
+- Day 6: We leave town on the Ecopista do Dão cycle path and continue to the small town of Santa Comba Dão.
+53km

-- Day 7: Continue along the Mondego valley to the former capital and university town of Coimbra.
-36km
+- Day 7: A mostly gentle day following the Mondego valley downstream to the former capital and university town of Coimbra.
+61km

-- Day 9: Early in the day we visit the Roman ruins of Conimbriga before heading south, following parts of the Camino de Santiago pilgrimage route.
-54km
+- Day 8: We visit the Roman ruins of Conimbriga early in the day’s ride before heading south, following parts of the Camino de Santiago pilgrimage route.
+56km

-- Day 10: A half-day’s ride takes us further south through villages and countryside to the riverside town of Tomar, home of the Convento de Cristo.
-43km
+- Day 9: Another relatively gentle ride takes us further south through villages and countryside to the riverside town of Tomar.
+50km

-- Day 11: We continue on rural roads, cutting through the hills of the Serras de Aire e Candeiros natural park to Batalha, a historic town known for its huge abbey.
-63km
+- Day 11: We continue on rural roads, cutting through the limestone hills of the Serras de Aire e Candeiros natural park to Batalha, a historic town known for its huge abbey.
+65km

 - Day 13: transfers by bus to Lisbon or Porto